bentcooke/greengrass-v2-sagemaker-edge-manager-python/README.md

                     * day
                         * hour

 Inside the ‘hour’ folder there will be .jsonl objects.
-These .jsonl files contain meta-data about each inference prediction and result.
-In the raw-data/input-tensors and output-tensors folders is additional data including the input data shape and output predictions.
+These .jsonl files contain meta-data about each inference prediction and results.
+The output tensor will be found in the jsonl file.
+It is a base64 encoded array of confidence levels to classification.
+In the raw-data/input-tensors is additional data including the input data shape and raw image.

 ![S3 Inference Results](images/s3inferenceresults.png)